Most Super-Earths Have Less Than 3% Water: Discussion

-An important simplifying assumption of this work has been to assume Earth-like iron mass fractions for super-Earths.
+{\jr{An important simplifying assumption of this work has been to assume Earth-like iron mass fractions for super-Earths.
 Whilst this iron-to-silicate ratio is supported by various lines of evidence, as discussed in Sections \ref{sec:intro} and \ref{sec:Scenarios}, it is worth noting that changing the iron mass fraction of a planet also changes its bulk density.
 Adopting the same approach as with our other scenarios, we consider the end-members of this change.
 We performed our statistical analysis again under the assumption that super-Earths have Mercury-like iron mass fractions of $69\%$.
-However, similar to the case of full mantle outgassing and atmospheric stripping from Section \ref{sec:Results_data}, we find that reasonable constraints on water mass fractions are difficult to acquire.
-This is because the increased iron mass fraction increases the density of a planet's interior for a given mass.
+The increased iron mass fraction increases the density of a planet's interior for a given mass.
 Thus, larger water mass fractions are required to match observed super-Earth densities.
-The only scenarios that yield informative upper limits are those without atmospheric stripping.
-In the case of no outgassing, we find $X_{\text{H}_2\text{O}}^{1\sigma} < 0.1723$, $0.1477$ and $0.1168$ for equilibrium temperatures of $700$~K, $1000$~K and $1500$~K, respectively.
-In the case of complete mantle outgassing, we find $X_{\text{H}_2\text{O}}^{1\sigma} < 0.0813$, $0.0569$ and $0.0353$ for equilibrium temperatures of $700$~K, $1000$~K and $1500$~K, respectively.
+In the case of no atmospheric stripping and no outgassing, we find $X_{\text{H}_2\text{O}}^{1\sigma} < 0.1723$, $0.1477$ and $0.1168$ for equilibrium temperatures of $700$~K, $1000$~K and $1500$~K, respectively.
+In the case of no stripping and complete mantle outgassing, we find $X_{\text{H}_2\text{O}}^{1\sigma} < 0.0813$, $0.0569$ and $0.0353$ for equilibrium temperatures of $700$~K, $1000$~K and $1500$~K, respectively.
 As expected, these are larger than those of Earth-like iron mass fractions (see Table \ref{tab:Limits}), although the physical validity of this scenario is somewhat unlikely, since it would likely require mantle stripping via dynamically induced collisions \citep[e.g.][]{Benz1988}, which would then remove any atmosphere.
 There is also a lack of evidence for the existence of super-Mercuries in polluted white dwarf data \citep{Doyle2020}.
-The opposite end-member scenario would entail a very small iron mass fraction.
-This would yield even smaller water mass fraction upper limits and, therefore, be uninformative for understanding water budgets.
+We were unable to find reasonable constraints on water mass fractions in the case of atmospheric stripping since an extremely large water mass fraction is required to match the densities of observed super-Earths.
+The opposite end-member scenario consists of planets without iron cores.
+We find that this scenario is inconsistent with the vast majority of super-Earths, which are denser than a pure (dry) silicate composition and thus require a water mass fraction of $X_{\text{H}_2\text{O}} = 0$.
+The population-level upper limits would thus be very small $X_{\text{H}_2\text{O}}^{1\sigma} < 10^{-4}$ and uninformative.}}

 Finally, our inferred water mass fraction limits have also relied up on the precise characterisation of observed super-Earths.
 We highlight, however, that this sample is inherently biased since radial velocity programs preferentially target stars with larger signals.
 Our constraints are, therefore, indicative of the \textit{observed} population and not the \textit{underlying} population.
 We encourage future studies to address survey bias to quantify this effect.
 In addition, increasing the precision of mass measurements, and increasing the available sample size with missions such as \textit{TESS} \citep{Ricker2015} and \textit{PLATO} \citep{Rauer2014} will refine our inferences in future studies.